redpanda_migrator

 A plain text password for when the private key is password encrypted in PKCS#1 or PKCS#8 format.
 The obsolete pbeWithMD5AndDES-CBC algorithm is not supported for the PKCS#8 format.

-Because the obsolete pbeWithMD5AndDES-CBC algorithm does not authenticate the ciphertext, it is vulnerable to padding Oracle attacks that can let an attacker recover the plaintext.
+The pbeWithMD5AndDES-CBC algorithm does not authenticate ciphertext, and is vulnerable to padding oracle attacks which may allow an attacker to recover the plain text password.

 This field contains sensitive information that usually shouldn’t be added to a configuration directly.
 For more information, see Manage Secrets before adding it to your configuration.